yixuan-rs/yixuan-rs/README.md

 - To change gameplay-related settings, edit one of game-server configuration files, for example: gacha banner schedule is located in: `config/40-game-server/gacha_schedule.toml`

 ### Logging in
-Currently supported client version is `CNBetaWin2.0.4`, you can get it from 3rd party sources (e.g. torrent).
-Next, you have to apply the necessary [client patch](https://git.xeondev.com/vivian-rs/vivian-patch/src/branch/2.0_beta).
+Currently supported client version is `OSPRODWin2.0.0`, you can get it from 3rd party sources (e.g. game launcher).
+Next, you have to apply the necessary [client patch](https://git.xeondev.com/yixuan-rs/yixuan-patch).
 It allows you to connect to the local server and replaces encryption keys with custom ones.

 ### Obtaining characters without gacha
 While playing on the server, you may want to obtain the characters that are not available in current gacha schedule.
-In order to do so, you can use in-game debug menu: find the 'Vivian' NPC in the WorkShop location, and interact with it.
+In order to do so, you can use in-game debug menu: find the 'Yixuan' NPC on the second floor of WorkShop location, and interact with it.
 It'll send you to a debug TV mode scene, where you can select the characters to obtain.
-(The NPC will spawn as soon as you progress in starting quests!)
 ![debug_menu](assets/img/debug_menu.png)

 ### Gameplay customization